celo-org/make-crypto-mobile-hackathon/medcelo/codebase/index.md

-codebase directory
-Use this directory to showcase ALL of the code for the hackathon project.
+This directory contains codes used during the hackathon.

+The frontend folder contains the codes for the user interface and its written in NuxtJS.

+The backend folder contains the code for the backend which acts as proxy for the IPFS storage.
+The proxy is written in JavaScript.